Law School students win Most Innovative Solution Award at DATAthon Justicia 2024

 The team's success was made possible thanks to the support of the mentoring group led by Albi Rodríguez, coordinator of the Legaltech-Garrigues ICADE Observatory, and composed of María Marelza, lawyer at Garrigues and senior associate in Dispute Resolution, Litigation and Arbitration, and María Teresa Vidal, consultant in digital issues and Legaltech.

 At the ceremony, opened by Sofía Puente, Secretary General for Innovation and Quality of the Public Justice Service, the finalist teams were presented.
-Iñigo Navarro, co-director of the Garrigues-ICADE Legaltech Observatory and professor at the university, introduced the platform and highlighted the importance of involving young people in developing solutions for a fairer future.
+Iñigo Navarro, co-director of the Garrigues-ICADE Legaltech Observatory and lecturer at the university, introduced the platform and highlighted the importance of involving young people in developing solutions for a fairer future.

 In addition to the recognition of the Comillas team, the University of Granada team, JUSTIC.IA FÁCIL, was awarded in the technology category.
 Congratulations on their great solution!